 Clinical duties include obtaining medical histories, recording vital signs, preparing patients for examinations (pediatrics to gerontology), performing EKG’s, sterilization of instruments, collecting and identifying specimens, routine urinalysis, fecal analysis, clinical bacteriology, and phlebotomy.
 Medical assistants who work for specialists will have additional duties.

-A seven week/245-hour clinical practicum in a health maintenance organization/health care facility is required for graduation.
+A 245-hour clinical practicum in a health care facility is required for graduation and national exam participation.